A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.2: Holmes's lack of interest in women may be explained by his admiration of Laura Coffin's carriage when she arrives at Baker Street: "You heard what I heard Watson - the handsome cab stopped immediately outside."

-John Fitzgerald calls his refers to his wife as "Elizabeth" (P.77), but is calling her "Margaret" a short time later (P.80).
+John Fitzgerald refers to his wife as "Elizabeth" (P.77), but is calling her "Margaret" a short time later (P.80).

 P.341: "He who is too shy to ask questions will never learn" quotes Holmes, attributing his words to "Rabbi Theodor Klein".
 In fact the quote comes from Rabbi Hillel.